bitplane/example-python-project/README.md

 # Example Python Project

 This is how I like to lay my Python projects out.
 You don't have to do it this way, but this way works for me.

-If you think it's bad or out of date feel free to create an issue or even a pull request.
+You can use it as a template, if you're reading this on GitHub then push the "Use this template" button

 ## To run me

     make dev

 Then open the project dir in Visual Studio code, if you like to use an IDE.
+I only use it for debugging my tests, I use `vim` most of the time.

 ## Project structure

 ### Makefile

 I like to use a `Makefile` to install my dependencies, build env, run tests and create packages.
-I get tab completion and it doesn't matter what CI platform I use, I just run `make stuff` and let GNU Make deal with it.
+I get tab completion in my IDE and it doesn't matter what CI platform I use, I just run `make stuff` and let GNU Make deal with it.

 `Makefile`s are of course an ancient curse, but if you don't use them you'll have to live in interesting times, which is a far worse curse.